pgorman/dangerjaunt/dangerjaunt.md

 Each henchman has a loyalty score.
 Initially, the loyalty score equals d6+7, plus the player character's charisma modifier.

-A henchman's loyalty score modifies morale checks.

-The referee might bump up or down a loyalty score from time to time, depending on the player character's long-term treatment of the henchman.

-A failed morale check due to an _extreme_ situation or demand triggers an immediate loyalty score adjustment.
-A malcontent henchman might not return for the next delve, might run away immediately, or might even scheme against the player character --- biding time until the best/worst opportunity for betrayal.

 Player Character Charisma |  Max.
 Henchmen  | Loyalty Score Modifier :------------------------:|:---------------:|:-----------------------:
 3                         |  1              | -3